 (4 Oct.
 2012)

-the first official release from Behemoth.
-This E.P. shows the band's continued development, as they got deeper into the underground
+is the first official release from Behemoth.
+This E.P. shows the band's continued development, as they got deeper into the

-and learned of more bands to mimic.
-That appears to be the case as, though some minor improvements have been made, this still
+underground and learned of more bands to mimic.
+That appears to be the case as, though some minor improvements have been made,

-suffers from a total lack of originality.
-The material still suffers from a certain level of inconsistency and comes off as
+this still suffers from a total lack of originality.
+The material still suffers from a certain level of inconsistency and

 Musically, one gets the feeling that Behemoth went beyond their Emperor

 collection when writing these songs.
 It would seem that they began listening to a bit of Darkthrone and Immortal, by this

 point, as some hints of those bands and even a filtered Bathory influence is detectable.
 This is most clearly heard on "Moonspell

 Rites", a more mid-paced track that features a fairly epic guitar solo.
 The solos found on this E.P. help add something to

 the music and reminds that black metal could still benefit from the inclusion of such things.
 "Pure Evil and Hate" shows the